-- A practice jump should be permitted, enabling the athlete to choose their take off line - It is recommended that three judges are used, one to observe the take off and sequence and two to observe the landing. - Following each jump, the judges place a finger level with the spot they consider to be the shortest mark.
-In the event of a difference of opinion, the shorter of the two distances is recorded. - Some younger athletes may find the sequence difficult to learn.
-It is acceptable that a younger athlete may hold their free leg when performing the hop and release it for the step.
+- A practice jump should be permitted. - It is recommended that three judges are used, one to observe the take off and sequence and two to observe the landing. - Following each jump, the judges place a finger level with the spot they consider to be the shortest mark.
+In the event of a difference of opinion, the shorter of the two distances is recorded.